sheikhomer/fishlify/README.md

 # fishlify
-Fishlify is a gender classification model for fresh water ornamental fish species
+Fishlify is a sex classification model for fresh water ornamental fish species